credmark/TLS/docs/03-data.md

 For legitimate tokens, there are many transactions with small amount, but there are a very small number of transaction in very large amount.
 The distribution of the transaction amount is right-skewed of very long tail.

-For token 0x208A9.., the sender's algorithm mocks of a legitimate token's transfer.
-The distribution of the transaction amount is also right-skewed with very long tail.
-It is a scam token with name "Asense.fi Yield Finance" to be a fraudulent token for the sense finance project that issues Yield Tokens (https://sense.finance/).
-The attacker is sophisticated.
-The 0x208A9C9D8E1d33a4f5b371Bf1864AA125379Ba1B could be a bait for the future after the Sense project issues their tokens
+For token 0x208A9.., the scammer is sophisticated.
+First, the transfer algorithm mocks of legitimate token's transfers.
+The transfer amount follow a distribution so the distribution is right-skewed with very long tail.
+Second, the token is named as "Asense.fi Yield Finance".
+There is a DeFi project with a similar name, called Sense Finance (https://sense.finance/).
+Sense Finance planned to issue "Yield Token" as a DeFi product.
+The scammer's token 0x208A9C9D8E1d33a4f5b371Bf1864AA125379Ba1B is a fraudulent token that made its first attempt when the scammer "airdrop" it to random recipients.
+The token could still harm users after the Sense project issues their tokens because it looks much alike the real token in many aspects.
+The alarm may raise because its source code has never been submitted to Etherscan.

 For token 0x471c3.., the sender sends every recipient with amount 250,457.
 The distribution is a flat line.
 It is rather a spam token.